-We understand that in the past the New York Stock Exchange ("NYSE") did not agree with positions like ours.
+We understand that in the past the New York Stock Exchange did not agree with positions like ours.
 It maintains that challengers have to utilize ADP to do a mailing to all shareholders who hold their shares in street name through banks, brokers or other intermediaries.
-In our proxy contest last year, the NYSE said we would have to use ADP and do a mailing through them, which is substantiated by an April 30, 2003 fax that we sent to the NYSE and the Commission contesting this decision.
-We can only view such a position that the NYSE took as being wrong on two counts.
-We feel: (1) this decision should be made by the participants and the S.E.C.-not by intermediaries; and (2) to be forced to pay for an essentially duplicative mailing wastes time and resources.
+We can only view such a position as being wrong on two counts: We believe (1) that this decision should be made by the participants and the S.E.C.-not by intermediaries; and (2) to be forced to pay for an essentially duplicative mailing wastes time and resources.